 That’s still my intention today.

-The Friendship Bread Kitchen is a gathering place, a place to kick up your feet and share recipes, tips, stories, and community.
+The Friendship Bread Kitchen is a place to kick up your feet and share recipes, tips, stories, and community.
 I’ve tried a lot of different things with the Kitchen over the years.
 Some things worked and some things didn’t.
 Features I loved didn’t take off and things I thought wouldn’t make much difference have stuck around.
 I’ve learned a lot and I’m still learning.

 I’m not one to beat her head against the wall, at least not too many times.
 I finally sat down and looked at where people were going and what they needed.
 I clarified what I liked to do and what made me nuts.
 I figured out what was essential and what needs improvement.
 I ended up with this: I’m choosing to build the Kitchen into an Amish Friendship Bread resource center, so that whenever you are inspired to make and share the bread, you’ll know where to go if you need any help.

-What you’ll find here: Amish Friendship Bread recipes, tutorials, the occasional blog post, the occasional newsletter, the occasional giveaway, and printables to help you gift your Amish Friendship Bread.
+What you’ll find here: Amish Friendship Bread recipes, tutorials, the occasional blog post, the occasional newsletter, the occasional giveaway, and free printables to help you gift your Amish Friendship Bread.

 What I’m looking for: I’m always looking for beautiful, natural light photography of the bread, as well as new and innovative recipes.
 I’m especially interested in personal experiences with the starter or the bread.
 You’ll retain ownership and receive credit for any submissions that appear on the Friendship Bread Kitchen website and social media channels.
 Please view the submission guidelines here.